Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Imagine that you are sitting down with a top-performing rep from the past month.
 The rep hit 150% of their quota.
 So you ask him or her: “What did you do this month that worked so well?”

 The rep will certainly have an anecdote or two on things that went well, but that is just their guess.
 You don’t want to start changing best practices for the entire team based on a collection of anecdotes.
 You need real data that backs up these stories.

 In simpler times, when Customer Relationship Management Systems (CRMs) tracked only basic data points, you would be forced to rely on these anecdotes, listening to recorded calls or doing ride-alongs.

 But now, with increased functionality of CRMs and more sales technology than ever, you can collect 5-10 data points on every call to get real data on what tactics lead to opportunities and closes.
 You can identify the exact parts of the script or answers to common questions that lead to “yes”.

 So, here are ways that veteran sales leaders use call data to understand the factors that lead specific sales reps to exceed their quota.

 The ratio of call connects to opportunities is not enough for getting to the root of problems.
-Instead, you can use conversion-based measurements between every step of the process to see where prospects might be losing interest.
+Instead, you need to calculate sales step conversion rates to see where prospects might be losing interest.

 How I Measure Prospecting: “I measure the ratio of number of attempts to number of contacts to number of first-time appointments that are set”